-- Continue current programming that relates to Civic Engagement - Increase student awareness and usage of Civic Corners for absentee ballot requests, voter registration, and contacting representatives - Include links to voter registration and absentee ballot information on the Civic Corner website and the University's learning management system - Solicit faculty, staff, and students to serve on, meet together, and make decisions as Civic Engagement Working Group - Connect with Deans of new colleges to enlist their assistance with incorporating civic education into each college - Create a mechanism for inclusion in firstyear student orientation, first-year seminars, capstone courses, and other academic components - Begin offering student organizations a formalized partnership agreement to assist with voter registration and participation - Seek information and work towards chairing a competition among colleges and universities in the Ohio Athletic Conference - Increase the sales of Civic Corners to reach an additional 10 organizations - Explore additional resources, including CEEP Fellows, Because I Care, Ask Every Student, and other organizations to support our efforts
+- Continue current programming that relates to Civic Engagement - Increase student awareness and usage of Civic Corners for absentee ballot requests, voter registration, and contacting representatives - Continue to include links to voter registration and absentee ballot information on the Civic Corner website. - Work with the Faculty Development Center to help them encourage faculty to include a link to voting on their course learning management system websites. - Regularize meetings of and actions of our Civic Engagement Working group. - Given the recent departures of faculty and staff, solicit new faculty, staff, and students to serve on, meet together, and make decisions as Civic Engagement Working Group. - Continue to reach out to Deans of new colleges to enlist their assistance with incorporating civic education into each college. - Create both online and in-person opportunities to include civic engagement as part of first year programming and/or orientation. - •Begin offering student organizations a formalized partnership agreement to assist with voter registration and participation. - Continue participation in OAC votes and increase participation by UMU teams and coaches.